libktx/ktx/assets-async/README.md

 - `AssetStorage` does not have to be updated on render.
 - Your code is reactive and `changeView` is called only once as soon as the assets are loaded.
 - You can easily integrate more coroutines into your application later for other asynchronous operations.
-- `AssetStorage.get` is non-blocking and faster. `AssetStorage` does a better job of storing your assets efficiently after loading.
+- `AssetStorage.get` is non-blocking and faster than `AssetManager.get`. `AssetStorage` does a better job of storing your assets efficiently after loading.
 - `AssetStorage` stores assets mapped by their path _and_ type.
 You will not have to deal with class cast exceptions.

 Besides, you get the additional benefits of other `AssetStorage` features and methods described in this file.